Cian Kelleher: Connacht

 Kelleher joined Connacht ahead of the 2016–17 season.
 He made his debut on the first day of the season, starting against Glasgow Warriors in the Pro12 on 3 September 2016.
 He scored his first try for Connacht on 30 September 2016 against Edinburgh.
 Kelleher made his European debut on 15 October 2016, when he started against Toulouse in the Champions Cup.
 He was playing regularly for Connacht until he tore his hamstring against Wasps in December 2016, which severely interrupted his season.
 Kelleher ultimately made a total of 14 appearances in his debut season, scoring six tries.

 Following his recovery from injury, Kelleher was able to play more regularly in his second season.
 He played 18 times between the Pro14 and the Challenge Cup, scoring three tries.
 In March 2018, it was announced that Kelleher had signed an extension to his Connacht deal.
 He had his most successful season with the side in 2018–19 season, appearing 17 times in the Pro14 and scoring five tries.
 Kelleher also started four of the team's six group games in the Challenge Cup and the quarter-final against Sale Sharks.
 In January 2019, it was announced that Kelleher would leave Connacht after three seasons with the province.
 He made a total of 54 appearances in his time with the side, scoring 14 tries.

 Return to Leinster

 It was announced on 8 January 2019 that Kelleher would be re-joining Leinster ahead of the 2019–20 season.

 Ealing Trailfinders

 On 28 May 2021, it was confirmed that Kelleher travelled to England to sign for Ealing Trailfinders in the RFU Championship from the 2021-22 season.

+Kelleher retired from professional rugby in May 2024.